 - Make use of demo videos, samples, and free trials.

-- Make pre-sale support a priority, or offer a pre-sale chat feature on your site.
+- Make pre-sale support a priority, or offer a pre-sale chat or email feature on your site.

-Refunds can have positive consequences for your customers and your business.
+They can be a positive experience for your customers and your business.
 They can be a way to strengthen your relationships with existing and prospective customers, and improve the reputation of your brand.